-Nakissa Jahanbani is an instructor and researcher at the Center.
+Nakissa Jahanbani is an Assistant Professor in the Department of Social Sciences and a researcher at the Center.
 She studies political violence, focusing on questions of state-proxy relationships, specifically Iran’s network of proxies.
 Relatedly, her dissertation explores related state-proxy questions through regression and network analysis.

 She has published in Small Wars and Insurgencies, PS: Political Science, and Journal of Political Science Education.
 She is fluent in Persian and is learning Arabic.
 She was an ICPSR Clifford C. Clogg Scholarship recipient and later a teaching assistant in the same program.